RamCode1/RamCode1/README.md

 - 👀 I’m interested in Advanced Mathematics, Advanced Science, Geography, History, Sports, Coding, & Animation
 - 🌱 I’m currently learning Information & Software Technology (IST or coding), Multimedia (Animation), Commerce (Business affairs), and other subjects.
 - 💞️ I’m looking to collaborate on Github, Stack Overflow, Outlook, Gmail, Whatsapp, or Skype.
-- 📫 How to reach me:- Say "What's e^((pi)i)?" and I'll respond with "It's -1".
+- 📫 How to reach me:- Say "What's e^((pi)i)?" as a message to my README file or email and I'll respond with "It's -1".
 Then, you can reach me.

 <!---
 RamCode1/RamCode1 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.